-This is not an easy role.
-It is a job that requires a high level of physical fitness and a willingness to be working outside whatever the weather.
+This is not an easy job.
+It requires a high level of physical fitness and a willingness to be working outside whatever the weather.
 Along with being physically fit, you will also need to have previous experience of physical/manual duties.

 We have a limited number of Attendant roles available each season so don’t delay in getting your place booked.

-The cost of the accommodation is deducted from your pay cheque at the rate of approx $12.60 (just over one hour’s pay) per night.
-WiFi is included in your rent.
+- Rent is deducted directly from your pay cheque at the rate of approx $12.60 (roughly an hour’s pay) per night

 Dual-national Tory (she is British and Canadian) took her gap year in Tremblant, went back to the UK to complete her degree and returned to Whistler to become a ski instructor.
 She is married to Mike, one of Whistler’s most respected ski instructors, and they have two young children.
 Tory’s full time job is as the Senior Manager at Whistler.com.
-She has been our representative since 2004 and knows what she’s talking about!
+She has been our representative since we began in Whistler and knows what she’s talking about!

 On arrival, Tory will arrange a short orientation course and be in close contact with you over the first couple of days.
 As time goes on, Tory will take more a back seat and be there as a helpful friend should you need any help or advice.
 Once a month Tory hosts a meet up with the Oyster group where we provide a few drinks and snacks which provides the chance to chat through any issues you might have.
 Tory is a local expert on where to go and what to see in the area.